 Not all kids need to be seen by a pediatric dentist.
-At All American Dental, we have experience treating children and are happy to see patients of all ages.
+We have experience treating children and are happy to see patients of all ages.
 Children bring fun and excitement into our office and sometimes help our staff behave like kids too!

-It is recommended that parents bring their child in for their first visit after they get their first baby tooth.
+It is recommended that parents bring their children in for their first visit after they get their first baby tooth.
 This is important for several reasons.
 The first is to help the child get used to the dental office so that they do not fear the dentist later.
-A bad dental experience as a child can make a person fear the dentist for life, having a negative impact on their dental health for many years.
+Bad dental experience as a child can make a person fear the dentist for life, having a negative impact on their dental health for many years.

 We believe in building positive relationships with children through early, positive dental visits.
 The second reason to see children at a young age is to establish good oral hygiene habits.
 Kids who see the dentist and hygienist on a regular basis usually develop good oral hygiene habits that they use throughout their lives.
 This will help them prevent severe dental issues and keep their teeth healthy.
 The third reason is often to educate the parents.
 Usually, a baby gets their first tooth around 6 months of age.
 The parents will be the main people responsible for caring for those teeth for several years after that.
 Education is the key to preventing major dental problems in young children.

 Many people think that baby teeth aren’t important because they will “fall out anyway”.
 This is not true.
 Primary, or baby, teeth serve many important functions.
 They allow children to chew and speak properly.
 They also serve as placeholders for the permanent teeth.
 When primary teeth have to be extracted prematurely, due to large cavities and/or infection, then the permanent teeth may not be able to erupt properly without a dental device placed in the mouth to hold the space.
 Also, infections in teeth can be very serious, especially in younger children.
 It is best to treat baby teeth like permanent teeth by taking very good care of them.